svn2github/calendarserver-raw/CalendarClientSimulator/trunk/ReadMe.txt

 Prequisites: a CalDAV server with user01 .. user99 as user accounts.
 Those will be used to create the attendees in invites.
 You can have more users with other names that are used as the simulation user, but they will never receive invites (right now).

+The tool was designed with the idea that it could be called by another script that can then run multiple instances to simulate multiple users.
+That script could even run the tool on different machines for a distributed test.